Fergus-Gault/poolpal/README.md

     - Name: `poolpal`
     - Password: `poolpal1`
     - Network band: `2.4 GHz` (If applicable)
-    - If using a phone then you must rename your phone to `poolpal` and also connect your laptop to that mobile hotspot.
+    - If using a phone then you may need to rename your phone to `poolpal` and must also connect your computer to that mobile hotspot.
     - This is significantly easier using a Windows laptop and sharing your connection from WIFI over WIFI.
     ![Hotspot configuration on Windows](./media/hotspot_config.png "Hotspot config on windows")